you’re going to see your doctor for a routine checkup or you’re admitted to the

-Creatinine levels can tell your doctor how your kidneys are functioning.
+- creatinine, which can tell your doctor how your kidneys are functioning

-A glucose test checks your blood sugar levels — abnormally high or low glucose levels could indicate a range of issues.
+- glucose, which checks your blood sugar levels — abnormally high or low glucose levels could indicate a range of issues

-The basic metabolic panel can give your doctor a good idea if you have any serious problems with:
+The basic metabolic panel can give your doctor a good idea as to whether you have any serious problems with:

 - blood filtration